All Episodes

 You want to be a part of the program.

-joining us now, Jay Seculow, Chief Counsel, American Center for Law and Justice, also the President's attorney, uh, here to discuss number one the ruling by the Supreme Court, big beatdown, I thought in the dissent by Clarence Thomas yesterday, denying the state of Pennsylvania the right to be heard in their election disputes.
+Big beat down, I thought, in the dissent by Clarence Thomas yesterday, denying the state of Pennsylvania the right to be heard in their election disputes.

-Uh in the dissent, I mean uh Thomas used some very, very strong language that went to the heart of a lot of things here.
+In the dissent, I mean, Thomas used some very, very strong language that went to the heart of a lot of things here.

-It is a a it's sort of like the the Wisconsin Supreme Court case to me, and that is that they won't hear about whether or not this is a constitutional issue.
+It's sort of like the Wisconsin Supreme Court case to me, and that is that they won't hear about whether or not this is a constitutional issue.

-If you're not going to take this case up where they can bypass the state constitution of Pennsylvania and legislate around it when they have a process for amending the Constitution, which would be the proper procedures, and they're not going to rectify it after it happens because it's quote a moot point, uh, makes no sense to me whatsoever because that doesn't resolve the fundamental issue.
+If you're not going to take this case up where they can bypass the state constitution of Pennsylvania and legislate around it when they have a process for amending the Constitution, which would be the proper procedures, and they're not going to rectify it after it happens because it's, quote, a moot point, makes no sense to me whatsoever because that doesn't resolve the fundamental issue.

-Anyway, Jay joins us uh now as well as the decision about the president's taxes.
+Anyway, Jay joins us now as well as the decision about the president's taxes.

 Hey, Sean, it's good to be with you.

-There were there were three specific issues I honed in on post-election.
+There were three specific issues I honed in on post-election.

-One was the Wisconsin law that did not allow for mail in balloting, and the efforts uh to thwart that were great and significant, as the dissent in a 4-3 decision pointed out.
+One was the Wisconsin law that did not allow for mail-in balloting, and the efforts to thwart that were great and significant, as the dissent in a 4-3 decision pointed out.

 And the dissent was by the Chief Justice in that case.